 Six employees left under compulsory redundancies during the year.
-In total they received a compensation payment of $\pounds 27,118$ .
+In total they received a compensation payment of £17,000.
 No employees left under voluntary redundancy terms.
-Two other members of staff left the College as other agreed departures but no payments were made other than statutory entitlements.
-These two cases have been discussed with the Regional Strategic body and the College is awaiting advice on retrospective position.
+Two other members of staff left the College as other agreed departures but no payments were made other than statutory notice.
+These two members of staff have been discussed with the Regional Strategic body and the College is awaiting advice on retrospective position.